-- 1. Nutritional assessment and Counseling as a tool improving the quality of life of various segments of the individual, family and community including hospitalized patients. - 2.
+- 1. Nutritional assessment as a tool improving the quality of life of various segments of the population including hospitalized patients. - 2.
 Current methodologies of assessment of nutritional status their interpretation and comparative applications of the following. - Anthropometric measurement - Biochemical analysis - Clinical analysis - Diet survey - 3.
-Assesment of Hospitalised and bed ridden patients. - 4.
-Nutritional surveillance- Basic concepts used and setting up of surveillance system. - 5.
-Medical nutrition therapy- role of nutritional assessment and intervention in medical care.
+Nutritional surveillance- Basic concepts used and setting up of surveillance system. - 4.
+Medical nutrition therapy- role of nutritional assessment and intervention in medical care